gitgiant/VT_Uploader/README.md

 Windows Forensics options available only on Windows

 ####Instructions
 Using this tool requires a Virus Total key which is linked with a VT account, in order to interact with the API.
+To obtain a VT account and public API key, follow these instructions:

 1.) <a href="https://www.virustotal.com/en/documentation/virustotal-community/#dlg-join">Click here to learn about joining the Virus Total community</a>